MlennGarien/800craft/README.txt

 THE SOFTWARE.
 ----

-If you create fCraft plugins that do not include any substantial portions of fCraft's original code, they belong to you and you are free to do absolutely anything with them.
+If you create 800Craft plugins that do not include any substantial portions of fCraft's original code, they belong to you and you are free to do absolutely anything with them.
 However, if you would like to distribute whole modified copies of fCraft, please follow the MIT License terms.

-fCraft uses and bundles Devart dotConnect for MySQL, under free license.
-Full text of the Devart dotConnect for MySQL license should be included with your copy of fCraft in LICENSE.dotConnect.txt

-Original Minecraft was developed by Markus "Notch" Persson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.
+Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft... neither does 800Craft.

 === Credits ===================================================================

-fCraft was developed by Matvei Stefarov (me@matvei.org) in 2009-2011
+800Craft was developed by Jonty800 and GlennMR.

+Thanks again to fragmer, what a bro.

+Thanks to 800Craft code contributers:
+    Rebelliousdude, boblol0909 and Maicke98 for trying.

 Thanks to fCraft code contributors and modders:
-    Asiekierka, Dag10, Destroyer, FontPeg, Jonty800, M1_Abrams, Optical-Lza,
+    Asiekierka, Dag10, Destroyer, FontPeg, M1_Abrams, Optical-Lza,
     Redshift, SystemX17, TkTech, Wootalyzer

 Thanks to people who supported fCraft development through donations:
-    fCraft.net community, Astelyn, D3M0N, Destoned, DreamPhreak, Pandorum, Redshift, TkTech, ven000m,  wtfmejt, Team9000 and SpecialAttack.net
+    800Craft.net community, Astelyn, D3M0N, Destoned, DreamPhreak, Pandorum, Redshift, TkTech, ven000m,  wtfmejt, Team9000 and SpecialAttack.net
     communities, and others who donated anonymously